Photos

 md.
 Herschel Mansfield Prewitt

-Joseph and Anna were living in Oregon in 1882 and in Lincoln County, Washington in 1887 and 1889.
-They were back in Oregon in 1892 and settled in rural Curry County, Oregon by 1897.
+Joseph and Anna were living somewhere in Oregon in 1882 and then in Lincoln County, Washington in 1887 and 1889.
+In 1891, they moved back to Oregon and settled in rural Curry County, Oregon by 1897.
 Sometime between 1900 and 1910, Anna and Joseph were divorced.
 In 1908, she was living with her children in Myrtle Point, Oregon.
 She then moved to Medford, Oregon, where she was living in 1910 and 1920.
 She then went to go live with her daughter Artie near Langlois in Curry County, Oregon, where she was living in 1930.
 She returned to Medford to visit her daughter Josephine when she died in 1935.

 He married Emma Leora Bellinger on April 27, 1887 in Jacksonville, Jackson Co., Oregon 3.
 (She was born on May 10, 1868 in Jacksonville Pct., Jackson Co., Oregon 9 and died on June 15, 1950 in Lakeport, Lake Co., California 9.
 She is buried in the Jacksonville Cemetery, Jacksonville, Jackson Co., Oregon.)